DSXiangLi/DecryptPrompt/README.md

 - TUTEL: ADAPTIVE MIXTURE-OF-EXPERTS AT SCALE
 - Phi1- Textbooks Are All You Need  :star:
 - Phi1.5- Textbooks Are All You Need II: phi-1.5 technical report
+- Phi-3 Technical Report: A Highly Capable Language Model Locally on Your Phone
 - Gemini: A Family of Highly Capable Multimodal Models
 - In-Context Pretraining: Language Modeling Beyond Document Boundaries
 - LLAMA PRO: Progressive LLaMA with Block Expansion